Star Schema vs Snowflake Schema (2026)

-Star schema is the most commonly tested dimensional modeling pattern in data engineering interviews, with medallion architecture close behind.
-Data modeling overall appears in roughly a third of DE interview loops.
+Star schema is the most commonly tested dimensional modeling pattern in DE interviews, with medallion architecture close behind.
+Data modeling overall appears in roughly a third of DE loops.

 fact_orders (order_id, customer_id, product_id, date_id, amount, quantity)